marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 should be possible to get CSRF-token (based on disabled HttpOnly for this Csrftoken-cookie);

-And open redirect is part of mapping-feature.
-With 'trouble'-design.
+And open redirect is part of mapping-feature; but feature with 'trouble'-design.

 <hr />